Your Cart (0)

 What to Expect Working With Us

-1. AI usage audit and prompt evaluation.
-We interview your team about which AI tasks generate the highest value, what outputs are used, and where current results could be better.
-We collect and evaluate your current prompts to identify vagueness, missing context, or poor structure.
-We recommend high-priority tasks where prompt engineering would generate significant benefit.
-This phase takes 1 to 2 weeks and results in a clear roadmap of prompt engineering opportunities.
+1. AI usage audit and prompt evaluation: We collect and evaluate your current prompts to identify vagueness, missing context, and poor structure.
+We identify the highest-priority tasks where better prompts would generate measurable benefit.
+This phase takes 1 to 2 weeks.

-2. Prompt design and testing.
-We design improved prompts for your priority tasks.
-We test them against your actual use cases and iterate based on results.
-We compare output quality from old prompts versus new prompts so you can see the improvement.
-For each task, we may develop 3 to 5 prompt variations and test them to find the highest-quality version.
+2. Prompt design and testing: We design improved prompts, test against actual use cases, and compare output quality from old versus new versions.
+For each task, we develop 3 to 5 variations and select the highest-quality version.
 This phase takes 2 to 4 weeks.

 Frequently Asked Questions